-Safeguarding children workshop
+Safeguarding children course

-This three-hour interactive workshop is suitable for anyone over 16 including managers, club officials, medics, parents, referees and those with roles in the professional game such as stewards and club mascots.
+This three-hour interactive course is suitable for anyone over 16 including managers, club officials, medics, parents, referees and those with roles in the professional game such as stewards and club mascots.
 It is a requirement for people taking on the club welfare officer role.

-The workshop helps learners to identify and build on best practice in football, recognise signs of abuse and identify behaviour that causes concern, identify the actions to take if concerned about a child and develop an action plan for change.
+The course helps learners to identify and build on best practice in football, recognise signs of abuse and identify behaviour that causes concern, identify the actions to take if concerned about a child and develop an action plan for change.

 It can also be booked by clubs so that groups of people can take or renew their training together.
-To attend this course, or book a club-based workshop, visit your County FA website or contact your County FA.
+To attend this course, or book a club-based course, visit your County FA website or contact your County FA.

 Safeguarding children course for coaches

 From the 2016-17 season, as part of the Level 1 qualification, coaches take a module called ‘How We Support’.
-Part of this module is about safeguarding, which is made up of a two-hour workshop, followed by a one-hour online course, which is take in the learner’s own time.
+Part of this module is about safeguarding, which is made up of a two-hour course, followed by a one-hour online course, which is take in the learner’s own time.
 Once both parts are completed the safeguarding qualification is awarded.